dodie/testing-in-bash/example-shpec/readme.md

 ## Test Discovery

-✔️ The test runner considers all files as tests that are in the shpec folder and their name ends in "_spec.sh".
+✔️ The test runner considers all files as tests that are in the shpec folder and their name ends in `_spec.sh`.
 By default all test cases are executed, by calling shpec with a shpec-file as the first parameter, only this case is tested.

 ✔️ It also expects a specific project structure, test files must be in the schema of ./shpec/**/*_shpec.sh,